 The home is located in Shotover Country, on the edge of a terrace that looks out to the western mountains.
 We came up with the initial layout ourselves, then had Rob from The Draughting Company further refine our ideas into working drawings.

 The cladding and roof is Alpine Tray in Bracken, with vertical cedar on the gable ends.
 The house was constructed from triboard prefabricated panels to make the building process quicker.
 This also gives us an airtight home with hardy walls.
-We have lined some of the interior walls with ply.
-This not only is a feature theme throughout the house, but also is hard wearing against 4 pairs of kiddies hands and feet.

 This multi level architectural home was built on a sloping section in Jacks Point, Queenstown.
 The design was a team effort, utilising ideas from Deavoll Construction, architect Jeremy Kingan and the clients as well.
 The brief was to create a traditional style home, with modern bespoke features, and to maximise the stunning lake and mountain views.